• Skip to primary navigation

 Ingredients

-• 1 cup butter (cut into small pieces)
+• 1 cup butter (cut into small pieces, at room temperature)

 • 1 cup brown sugar